What Are Different Ways To Borrow Money For An Emergency?

 Friends And Family

 No one enjoys asking their loved ones for help, especially when it comes to finances.
-However, when dealing with emergencies, it may be the best way to get through.
+However, when dealing with emergencies, such as if you need help with emergency vet bills, it may be the best way to get through.
 Friends and family most likely will not credit checks, so that will not impact the terms of the loan and interest rates may not even be applied to these loans.

 A potential downside is that money can do a lot of harm to even some of the strongest relationships, so the risks here could end up doing damage other than just financially.
 It is important to get everything in writing for the loan terms and set up as many details as possible before any money exchanges hands.
 How long before the debt needs to be repaid?
 Will there be interest?
 How much?
 Are alternatives to money such as doing yard work or home repairs acceptable?
 What exactly and how many times?